lazywithclass/nodejs-microservice-aws-architecture/README.md

 This probably leads to duplication and unneeded complexity, we might want to have this as one process.
 Also there's the Go server configuration that has to be done each time for a new deploy process.

+### Multiple services needing the same request

+There seems to be the need for a new service that orchestrates the message passing to the services, so that for example one single request gets routed to the correct endpoints.

+### One separated table for each domain

+Each time it has to be created and monitored for exceeded throughput.

+### Boilerplate

+Code that needs to be there so for example authentication, basic routes like `/status` and `/version` and database interaction custom code.

+### Cloudformation

+See "Getting the code" above, each new microservice need a new cloudformation script.